LinuxForHealth/x12/repo-docs/DESIGN.md

 ```

 Code-table fields are expressed as string based enumerations within a X12Segment model.
 Code tables which are not specific
 to a given transaction set or loop are defined within the `x12.segments` module.
-Transaction specific code tables are
+Transaction-specific code tables are
 defined within the `x12.transactions.<transaction package>.segments` module as "overrides".

 ```python